 Over time there have been changes to borders, and countries merging and separating, so there is a history of countries participating at the Olympics that no longer exist or no longer compete under that name.
 Also on many occasions mixed teams with athletes from more than one country have participated.
 Examples include the Australasia team from 1908-1912 including athletes from Australian and New Zealand.
 Past countries such as Czechoslovakia, USSR and Yugoslavia have now split into smaller regions.
 There are many more examples, see the articles about Past Participating Countries.

 Existing countries/territories/regions with no or unrecognized Olympic committees

 - South Ossetia

 - Turks & Caicos Islands

-- Macau has a National Olympic Committee (the Macau Olympic Committee) but it is not a member of the International Olympic Committee (IOC), so cannot compete at the Olympics.
-It has been a member of the Olympic Council of Asia (OCA) since 1989, and so can compete at the Asian Games.
+- Macau has a National Olympic Committee (the Macau Olympic Committee) but it is not a member of the International Olympic Committee (IOC), so it cannot compete at the Olympics.
+It has been a member of the Olympic Council of Asia (OCA) since 1989, and so is able to compete at the Asian Games.

 - Country Codes for past and present participating countries.

-- Number of countries participating the the Olympics for each Olympiad.
+- Number of countries participating at the Olympics for each Olympiad.

 - First Olympic Gold Medal Winners from Each Country